Marcus-Arcadius/modelprompter-prototype/README.md

 - [NodeJS LTS (eg 12.x.x)](https://nodejs.org/en/)

 ## Installing
-- Open terminal and clone this repository with: `git clone https://github.com/midiblocks/midiblocks`
+- Open terminal and clone this repository with: `git clone https://github.com/everestwonder/diffusion-blocks`
-- Change into directory with: `cd midiblocks`
+- Change into directory with: `cd diffusion-blocks`
 - Run `npm install` from the project root to install dependencies (> 250Mb)
 - Run `npm start` from the project's root to start the app at [localhost:8080](http://localhost:8080)